Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Discussion of results and perspectives

 {These results are confirmed by numerical experiments in 1D and 2D for which, given an initial perturbation of the homogeneous cell distribution, we observe the emergence of cell aggregates and we recover the critical values of the chemosensitivity predicted by the stability analysis.
 We obtain a very good correspondence between the simulations and the theoretical predictions, for the appearance of patterns as well as their size. }

-{By performing simulations of the whole system, we recover the experimental observations: introducing the treatment (TMZ in the experiments mentioned in Section \ref{sec: experiments}) on already-formed aggregates leads to the quick formation, of more compact patterns.
+{By performing numerical simulations of the systems \eqref{eq: final system 1} and \eqref{eq: nondimensional second phase}, we recover the experimental observations: introducing the treatment on already-formed aggregates leads to a rapid formation of more compact patterns.
 As the treatment diffuses in the domain (changing locally the cell mechanical properties as it goes), it sharpens the border of the cell aggregates and leads to denser and well-separated clusters.}

-{While the border sharpening of the clusters is independent on whether proliferation is activated or not during treatment, the shrinking of the clusters is more clear when the treatment has the double effect of changing the cell mechanical properties as well as blocking cell proliferation.
+{While the border sharpening of the clusters is independent on whether proliferation is activated or not during treatment, the shrinking of the clusters is clearer when the treatment has the double effect of changing the cell mechanical properties as well as blocking cell proliferation.
 Indeed, when proliferation is still active in the presence of the treatment, we observe the merging of existing clusters and this results in aggregates being larger than before treatment.
 These results suggest a possible mechanism for the shrinking of the aggregates observed under the experimental conditions described in Section \ref{sec: experiments}: TMZ might not only stop cell proliferation, but might also generate a stress in the environment to which cells respond to by changing their mechanical state. }

 {While alterations of mechanical properties, around or inside the tumour, are common in solid tumours including GBM, {the question of the nature and the regulation of cancer cells through mechano-sensitive pathways are largely unknown.
 Recently, in a Drosophila model, glioma progression has been associated to a regulatory loop mediated by the mechano-sensitive ion channel Piezo1 and tissue stiffness \cite{chen2018feedforward}.} {A direct perspective of these works consists in verifying the potential mechano-sensing effect of TMZ proposed in the present model, through direct measures in real systems by studying the mechanical properties of individual GBM cells which have been exposed to TMZ treatment. } {The targeting of mechano-sensitive pathways after TMZ treatment may provide new therapeutic angles in GBM and in more general settings.}}